azad6026/nikpro-source/content/blog/css-logical-properties-explained-part-1-definition.md

 https://codepen.io/elad2412/pen/oQJmYQ

-In the next article, I will demonstrate some real examples of how e use these properties in different layouts.
+In the next article, I will demonstrate some real examples of how to use these properties in different cases.

 Thank you for reading.